Codersadis/SRCNN-MXNET/README.md

 ## SRCNN-MXNET
-This repo reproduce a prototype of the classical algorithm for Single Image Super resolution (SISR) with convolutional neural network based on MXNET.
+This repo reproduces a prototype of the classical algorithm for Single Image Super resolution (SISR) with convolutional neural network based on MXNET.

 ### Prequesity
 - MXNET 0.11.0